Free WhatsApp API Masterclass: A 60 Minute Crash Coursess Enroll Now

 Check for App and System Updates

-Ensure that your WhatsApp and device operating system (iOS or Android) are up to date.
+Check if your WhatsApp and device operating system (iOS or Android) are up to date.
 Outdated apps or software can sometimes cause compatibility issues.

 Check Network Connection